Kristina01111000/Drws_site/README.md

 Make the first 3 videos available to anyone who goes there, also make course page public, intro, and lessons 1 for earth and water
 Create some action steps for each video, try to get three Write the post post for the first

+12/30
+For next week:
+Fix body alignment so people don’t need to do the intro to view it Fix heading on email from “can you feel the sun”
+Get the email ready to send on thursday @ 3:30, set it up tomorrow around 4 Change all the titles to new holistic me new years challenge Go over all the quizzes again, see what i can do to make them better Figure out how to get people from app to give them an account on GH, different levels of membership Might change the tag line for GH, something about four element lifestyle Look up how to send another user verification email to the people who haven’t, does one already exist, see if i can add another one after two weeks, total of 3